 We were able to coordinate our schedule with the weather, doing our best to avoid rain and optimize the blue skies.
 We could linger longer at the most special spots, go off the road to gaze at some of Ireland’s top castles and even drive an hour out of our way for an ice cream cone.

 Sometimes, the most memorable moments on a road trip are the small ones when you go off the trail and take time to chat with locals or even eat an ice cream cone.
 Make sure you build time into any road trip for these moments.

-Don’t be shocked if Dingle Peninsula looks familiar.
-Hollywood has filmed movies here including Ryan’s Daughter, Far & Away and, yes, Star Wars: Episode I. This makes perfect sense since the Dingle Peninsula is an incredibly beautiful part of the world.
+Don’t be perplexed if Dingle Peninsula looks familiar.
+Hollywood has filmed movies here including Ryan’s Daughter, Far and Away and, yes, Star Wars: Episode I. This makes perfect sense since the Dingle Peninsula is an incredibly beautiful part of the world.

 Located in County Clare, The Burren is a vast and utterly unique area marked by an extremely rocky landscape.
 Formed ages ago and probably not so different today as it was way back then, the rocky limestone land is a stark contrast to the rolling green landscape that is so prevalent in the nearby Irish countryside.

 Not surprisingly, the English word “Burren” derives from the Irish word “Boíreann” which translates to rocky place.
 However, don’t confuse the word “Burren” with “barren”.